 The most important determinant is disposable income.
 That's the average income minus taxes.
 Without it, no one would have the funds to buy the things they need.
 That makes disposable income one of the most important determinants of demand.
 As income increases so does demand.
 If manufacturers ramp up to meet demand, they create jobs.
 Workers' wages rise, creating more spending.
 It's a virtuous cycle leading to ongoing economic expansion.
 If demand increases but manufacturers don't increase supply, then they will raise prices.

 The second component is income per capita.
 It tells you how much each person has to spend.
 Income measurements might rise just because the population increases.
 Income per person reveals whether each person's standard of living is also improving.

 Income inequality is the third determinant of spending.
 Some people's income may rise at a faster pace than others.
 The economy benefits when most of the gain goes toward low-income families.
 They must spend a more significant share of each dollar on necessities until they reach a living wage.
 The economy doesn't benefit as much when increases go toward high-income earners.
 They are more likely to save or invest additions to income instead of spending.

 The fourth factor is the level of household debt.
 That includes credit card debt, auto loans, and school loans.
 Current consumer debt statistics show that household debt has reached new record levels.
 Surprisingly, high health care costs are one of the biggest causes of overwhelming debt.

 Consumer spending is the single most important driving force of the U.S. economy.
 Keynesian economic theory says that the government should stimulate spending to end a recession.
-Supply-side economists recommend the opposite.
-They believe the government should cut business taxes to create jobs.
-But companies won't increase production if the demand is not there.
+On the other hand, supply-side economists believe the government should cut business taxes to create jobs.
+But companies won't boost production without demand no matter how low taxes are.